The Bristol Model: an abyss called a Cohen real: Introduction

 \subsection{The Bristol workshop}

 There are many ways to begin this introduction.
 This is certainly not one of them.
 In 2011, Philip Welch hosted a workshop in Bristol whose aim was to see whether or not Woodin's HOD Conjecture implies his Axiom of Choice Conjecture.
-The participants were Andrew Brooke-Taylor, James Cummings, Moti Gitik, Menachem Magidor, Ralf Schindler, Philip Welch, and Hugh Woodin (hence forth known as \textit{The Bristol Group}).
+The participants were Andrew Brooke-Taylor, James Cummings, Moti Gitik, Menachem Magidor, Ralf Schindler, Matteo Viale, Philip Welch, and Hugh Woodin (hence forth known as \textit{The Bristol Group}).

 They began the workshop by trying to understand how would one refute the hypothesis which they were set to prove.
 This led them to the construction of a model $M$ which lies between $L$ and $L[c]$, where $c$ is a Cohen real over $L$, such that $M\neq L(x)$ for all $x$.
-Certainly, this is a strange model, and its construction show that adding a single Cohen real will have incredible consequences for the structure of intermediate models of $\ZF$, whereas the $\ZFC$ models are all defined from a single real.
+Certainly, this is a strange model, and its construction show that adding a single Cohen real will have incredible consequences for the structure of intermediate models of $\ZF$, whereas the $\ZFC$ models are all defined from a single real, as follows from the intermediate model theorem (Lemma~15.43 in \cite{Jech:ST2003}).
 It also answers a question of Grigorieff from \cite[p.~471]{Grigorieff:1975}, whether or not can such an intermediate extension exist.\footnote{As remarked by Grigorieff, Solovay proved that from $0^\#$ we can define an $L$-generic filter for an Easton product violating $\GCH$ on a cofinal class of $L$-cardinals.
 However, $0^\#$ is certainly not generic over $L$.}

 The Bristol group, however, did not fully write the details of the construction, and only sketched the basic ideas needed for the construction.
 Their approach used relative constructibility to define the models.
 Instead, in the author's Ph.D.\ dissertation, a technique for iterating symmetric extensions was developed, in part to describe the construction of this very model.